Updated: Jan 23

 First, move them away from a mirror.
 (It’s better if they can’t see themselves.)
 Help them identify a center point on their sternum (or breastbone).
 Ask them to imagine that they have a coin-sized magnet at that center point, and that it is being pulled straight up, toward the ceiling.
 It’s small, so it only pulls them up a half and inch, or a couple of centimeters.
 Just a little bit.

 If it is difficult for the person to experience that very localized idea - the coin-sized spot on the sternum - then have them place and hold their finger on that spot.

-Let them practice lifting that 2 cm, then relaxing back into the posture they’re used to.
+Let them practice lifting that 2 cm, then relaxing back into the alignment they’re used to.
 Do this several times.
 It's very important to affirm their feelings aloud.
-Acknowledge that they will feel:
+Acknowledge that they will probably feel:

 Strange.
 This will feel strange to them.
 They may not feel confident about how far is far enough.